FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 <li><strong>Challenge</strong> – The ad hoc file recipient receives a link and must answer correctly a challenge question specified by the sender to retrieve the files.
 The recipient is not enrolled as a user.
 The ST Web Client option is <strong>Protect attachment link with security question</strong>.</li>
 <li><strong>Existing Account</strong> – Do not enroll ad hoc file recipients.
 Only existing users can receive files.
 The ST Web Client option is <strong>Send to existing users only</strong>.</li>
 <li><strong>Enroll Unlicensed</strong> – If the ad hoc file recipient does not have a user account, the recipient must enroll and create an account before retrieving the files.
 The ad hoc file recipient becomes a restricted user who can only reply once to the email and retrieve the files.
 Other user attributes are defined by the enrollment template.
 The ST Web Client option is <strong>Allow recipients to enroll as restricted users (receive and reply to messages only)</strong>.</li>
 <li><strong>Enroll Licensed</strong> – If the ad hoc file recipient does not have a user account, the recipient must enroll and create an account before retrieving the files.
-The ad hoc file recipient becomes a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> user with all the attributes specified in the default enrollment template.
+The ad hoc file recipient becomes a {{< SecureTransport/componentshortname  >}} user with all the attributes specified in the default enrollment template.
 The ST Web Client option is <strong>Allow recipients to enroll as unrestricted users</strong></li>
 </ul>
-<p>When the value of the <strong>Delivery Method</strong> field is not <strong>Default</strong>, the <strong>Implicit Enrollment Type</strong> value controls which option ST Web Client selects initially in the <em>User Access</em> window and which enrollment type is used by the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins.
-The choices depend on the enrollment types enabled by the <strong>Delivery Methods</strong> and <strong>Enrollment Types</strong> fields. <strong>Challenge</strong> is not an option because the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-in do not include the challenge question and answer function.</p></li>
+<p>When the value of the <strong>Delivery Method</strong> field is not <strong>Default</strong>, the <strong>Implicit Enrollment Type</strong> value controls which option ST Web Client selects initially in the <em>User Access</em> window and which enrollment type is used by the {{< SecureTransport/companyname  >}} Email Plug-ins.
+The choices depend on the enrollment types enabled by the <strong>Delivery Methods</strong> and <strong>Enrollment Types</strong> fields. <strong>Challenge</strong> is not an option because the {{< SecureTransport/companyname  >}} Email Plug-in do not include the challenge question and answer function.</p></li>
 </ul>         </td>
       </tr>
       <tr>